lifting-bits/mcsema/docs/Usecases.md

 ## Apache

-As an example of how robust the mcsema lifting process is, the Apache web server program has been lifted by mcsema into llvm bitcode which was subsequently recompiled bakc into a binary form an executed.
+As an example of how robust the mcsema lifting process is, the Apache web server program has been lifted by mcsema into llvm bitcode which was subsequently recompiled back into a binary form an executed.
 The resulting binary will run and serve pages.

+## libFuzzer
+[libFuzzer](http://llvm.org/docs/LibFuzzer.html) operates on llvm ir.
+Work is ongoing to make mcsema lifted ir compatible with libfuzzer.